SiddhantDeshmukh/adventOfCode21/sid/README.md

 Update: I went ahead and did it in the 'learn' directory, which I'll use to write improvements to the challenges!

+## Day 3 - Binary Diagnostic

+Part 1 waws pretty straightforward but I struggled to finish part 2 in Julia.
+I spent a lot of time trying to come up with mathematical tricks to avoid looping, but in the end just bit the bullet and wrote out the loops.
+Oh well, would love to improve the code!